nDimensional/zig-ipld/README.md

 Zig implementation of the IPLD data model, with dag-cbor and dag-json codecs.

+Provides two parallel APIs:

-Currently only implements a "dynamic" heap-allocated `Value` type.
-An additional statically-typed variant for streaming directly to/from Zig types is in development.
+- a "dynamic" heap-allocated `Value` type for manipulating arbitrary data model values
+- a "static" API for generating encoders and decoders for native Zig types at comptime

 Passes all tests in [ipld/codec-fixtures](https://github.com/ipld/codec-fixtures) except for `i64` integer overflow cases.